deepansumor/Portfolio/readme.md

 # My Portfolio Website

 Welcome to portfolio website!
-This website showcases my skills, projects, and professional journey as a software developer.
-It's built using pure HTML, CSS, and JavaScript to demonstrate my abilities in web development and design.
+This website showcases few of the skills, projects, and professional journey as a software developer.
+It's built using pure HTML, CSS, and JavaScript to demonstrate  abilities in web development and design.